Frequently Asked Questions

 Does the West Virginia School of Dentistry (WVUSOD) have its own application form?

-Which undergraduate majors does the Admissions Committee prefer?
+What undergraduate major does the Admissions Committee prefer?

-Most applicants to dental school select Biology or Chemistry as their undergraduate major.
-However, the Admissions Committee gives no particular priority to any major, providing the minimum science requirements for admission have been met.
-While preparation in the sciences is absolutely essential, the humanities reflect interests in qualities important to the professional person.
+Many dental school applicants select Biology or Chemistry as their undergraduate major.
+However, the Admissions Committee gives no particular priority to any major, providing the minimum science course requirements for admission have been met.
+While preparation in the sciences is absolutely essential, interest in the humanities reflects indispensable qualities of the professional person.

-Apart from the required and recommended courses, what other courses would the Committee suggest?
+Apart from the required and recommended courses, what other courses are suggested?

-Having satisfied all pre-dental course requirements, the applicant is free to select courses which hold special interest for the individual or which may strengthen an area of academic inadequacy.
-The Committee does recommend that the applicant complete more than the minimum of 14 hours of biology.
-Additional recommended courses include: cell and molecular biology, physiology, microbiology, embryology/developmental biology, genetics and psychology.
+Having satisfied all pre-dental course requirements, the applicant is free to select courses that hold special interest for the individual or which may strengthen an area of academic inadequacy.
+The Committee does highly recommend that the applicant complete more than the minimum hours of biology.
+Additional recommended courses include: cell and molecular biology, physiology, embryology, genetics, microbiology, communication, and psychology.

 Will the Admissions Committee pay particular attention to my performance in certain courses?

 While a good grade in a very challenging course may be noted favorably, it will not be viewed as a unique indication of success in dental school.
 The Admissions Committee expects demonstrated academic competence in all areas of the undergraduate curriculum.
 The Admissions Committee generally favors those who have completed all required courses with a grade of B or above.